allyourbankarebelongtous/pleb-vpn/README.md

 re-enabling hybrid after turning it off).
 The process is the same for Core Lightning.
 _If you use both node implementations side by side, they MUST use different ports!_

-After restarting LND (or Core Lightning), the script displays the status which should now show your new clearnet address and port.
+After it finishes the configuration and the wallet is unlocked, the script displays the status which should now show your new clearnet address and port.
 If you have channels connected, this data should reflect on lightning explorers such as amboss.space within an hour (takes time for the gossip data to propogate).
 ![LNDHybridStatus](pictures/lndhybridstatus.png)

 BOOM!
 You now have a hybrid node with a VPS!